 Puberty is a time when children are no longer young children and not yet adults.
-During puberty the bodies of boys and girls physically change bodies grow bigger and taller, genitals mature, and hair often starts growing in new places on the body.
-During puberty, a girl becomes physically able to become pregnant and a young boy becomes physically able to father a child.
+During puberty the bodies of girls and boys physically change.
+Their bodies grow bigger and taller, genitals mature, and hair often starts growing in new places on the body.
+During puberty, a girl becomes able to get pregnant and a boy becomes able to father a child, although they are not yet ready to have a child and care for a family